limingyu0312/golang/README.md

 # golang
 # author: Li-Jinhzu
 # email: 348450594@qq.com
-# some golang script packages for your own use.
+# some golang script packages for myself use.